brianhanifin/Home-Assistant-Config/README.md

 Pros:
 * Rock solid WiFi all throughout the downstairs.
 * Wife and kids don't complain about the WiFi anymore!
+* Long Ethernet cable runs make all access points equally fast!

 Cons:
 * Requires a long Ethernet cable run to each Access Point.
+(But also a "Pro"... see the last point above.)

 ### Wink Hub
 I picked up an inexpensive version 1 Wink Hub so I could add Z-Wave devices and replace my Lutron Hub.
 I have now added Kidee Smoke + Carbon Monoxide detectors as well.